axant/contacthub-sdk-python/doc/source/customer_operation.rst

 -------------------

 ContactHub provides three endpoints to reach some particular and relevant attributes of a customer.
-These endpoint simplify the add, the delete, the update and the get operations of `educations` , `likes` and `jobs` base attributes.
+These endpoint simplify the add, the delete, the update and the get operations of `educations` , `likes`, `jobs` and `subscriptions` base attributes.
 For this purpose, this SDK provides three additional classes for managing these attributes:

 * `Education`